Pupusa Feast, with the Boys

 "Pupusa" comes from the Mayan word that means "sacred food".
 Long ago, this cheese, bean, and meat filled "tortilla" was a typical meal, exclusive to Salvadorians.
 A few years ago I started hearing about pupusas in Houston.
 Even a well known fast food chain had one on the menu.

-But here we are, enjoying homemade pupusas (and taco de carne on left) at a real Salvadoran restaurant.
-5 bonus points for learning quite a bit about pupusas!
+But here we are in this pic, enjoying homemade pupusas (and taco de carne on left) at a real Salvadoran restaurant.
+5 bonus points for learning quite a bit about pupusas! edit.

 Behind the counter is a window into the kitchen, where Don (who is a foot taller than me) could spot a table holding a mountain of pupusa dough.
 He also spotted the Pupusera, (pupusa specialist) who kneads handfuls of dough , then flattens them into tortilla shapes.
 After filling with cheese, beans or pork she cooks them on a clay pan (comal) until piping hot!